 IRD, Cirad and the University of Zimbabwe, long-standing research partners in animal and zoonotic diseases, launched a new project on the genetic diversity of coronaviruses found in Zimbabwean bats.

-Coronaviruses are a family of viruses whose types "alpha" and "beta" affect mammals.
+Coronaviruses are a family of viruses with "alpha" and "beta" types which affect mammals.
 SARS-Cov-2, causing the Covid-19 pandemic, is a beta coronavirus.
 A few months ago, Zimbabwean and French researchers identified different types of coronaviruses in two colonies of insectivorous and cavernous micro-bats in the Kwekwe and Hurungwe districts, in Central and Northern Zimbabwe.

 “The local population frequently visits these bats’ habitat, in order to collect guano to use as fertilizer for their crops.
 It is therefore essential to know the pathogens carried by the bats, because they could be transmitted to humans.
 The current pandemic is, among other things, linked to the reduction of wildlife habitat”, said Dr. Elizabeth Gori, a specialist in veterinary biochemistry and molecular biology at the University of Zimbabwe.